home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

         )
 ```

-Note: A user can change their password, which technically makes it mutable data, but for changing authentication credentails you use [reauthentication](/config_entries_config_flow_handler#reauthentication), which can mutate the config entry data.
+Note: A user can change their password, which technically makes it mutable data, but for changing authentication credentials, you use [reauthentication](/config_entries_config_flow_handler#reauthentication), which can mutate the config entry data.

 ### Abort